Brent Yarina, BTN.com Senior Editor, January 16, 2014

 Guyton: Honestly, I don't remember much.
 My time at IU was a blur.
 I tell people that all the time.
 When I speak to former players, I am constantly reminded of stories, or things that happened.
 At that point I would remember.
 Coach Knight is a man every man wishes they could be, but because we worry about what others think, we can't be Coach Knight.

 One thing is I had never heard Coach Knight say too many positive things about me as a player to the media.
 It bothered me a lot.
 In his books or in public speeches, he would never mention my name.
 I called him about a year ago just to touch base and say hello.
 His comment was: "You did a helluva lot for us and we appreciated it."
 That was the first time I heard him say anything positive about me.
 It almost brought me to tears, because I always wondered what he really thought of me as a player.

 BTN.com: It has to be weird to see Coach Knight in an analyst role?
-Like, he had to be the last guy you’d think would ever join the media, the dark side, right?
+He had to be the last guy you'd think would ever join the media, the dark side, right?